AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

 -   Delivers a sequential read/write performance of up to 32 Gbit/s per instance.
--   Can have up to 64 data disks attached.

-    **Note:** You can attach a maximum of 16 data disks to an instance when you create the instance.
-If the instance needs more data disks, attach more data disks after the instance is created.
-For more information, see [Attach a data disk](/intl.en-US/Block Storage/Cloud disks/Attach a data disk.md).

 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:4.
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a turbo frequency of 3.2 GHz for consistent computing performance.